Monogamy of entanglement of maximal dimension: Examples

 where we have defined $p_i=\langle\tilde{\phi_i}|\tilde{\phi_i}\rangle$ and $\ket{\phi_i}=\frac{\ket{\tilde{\phi_i}}}{\sqrt{p_i}}$.
 Now the G-concurrence of $\rho_{12}$ is

 It can be verified that $G(\frac{\ket{\tilde{\phi_i}}}{\sqrt{p_i}})$ vanishes for $i=1$, $2$.
 So we obtain

-Since, the G-concurrence vanishes for this particular decomposition, it is indeed the infimum of all pure state decompositions.
-In a similar fashion one can obtain $G(\rho_{13})=0$.
-Following (\ref{gcon_rho_1-23}), we evaluate $G({\rho_{1|23}})=0$ .
-Thus, we can write for the $\ket{\mathcal{W}}$ state,
+Since, the G-concurrence vanishes for this particular decomposition, it represents the infimum pure state decomposition.
+In a similar fashion, one can obtain $G_{13}=0$.
+Next, to evaluate $G_{1(23)}$, we rewrite Eq. (\ref{wstate}) as follows